-Subject name Drama Subject code DRA Subject type General Subject Subject fee Yr 11 \$50 / Yr 12 \$50 User pays fee Yr 11 \$66 / Yr 12 NA (Theatre Visit \$50, Arts Council \$16) (To be invoiced prior to each activity) Prerequisites At least a C level of achievement in Year 10 Drama and a C level of achievement in any Year 10 English or an interview with the Head of Department.
-Course overview Drama, as one of the oldest art forms known, provides a medium for exploration, social criticism, celebration and entertainment.
+Subject type G Prerequisites A E General Subject At least a C level of achievement in Year 10 Drama and a C level of achievement in any Year 10 English or an interview with the Head of Department.
+Drama, as one of the oldest art forms known, provides a medium for exploration, social criticism, celebration and entertainment.
 It enables students to define and shape their own identity within social and cultural contexts.
+Prerequisites A At least a C level of achievement in Year 10 Drama and a C level of achievement in any Year 10 English or an interview with the Head of Department.
+Drama, as one of the oldest art forms known, provides a medium for exploration, social criticism, celebration and entertainment.
+It enables students to define and shape their own identity within E English or an interview with the Head of Department.
+Drama, as one of the oldest art forms known, provides a medium for exploration, social criticism, celebration and entertainment.
+It enables students to define and shape their own identity within Course overview celebration and entertainment.
+It enables students to define and shape their own identity within C Social and Cultural Contexts.
 The Drama course involves both making and responding components.
 Making is working in the art form as artist.
-Responding is working about the art form as audience.
-A course of study in Drama establishes a basis for further education and employment across many fields, both inside the arts and culture industries and beyond.
+Responding is working about the art form as audience. fi s s a A course of study in Drama establishes a basis for further education and employment across many fields, both inside the arts and culture industries and beyond.
 The knowledge, understanding and skills built in Drama connect strongly with careers in which it is important to understand different social and cultural perspectives in a range of contexts, and to communicate meaning in functional and imaginative ways.
-The demand for creativity from employees is rising in a world of rapid technological change.
-Due to the demanding nature of this course all practical and written aspects require students to use their own time both individually and in groups.
+The demand for creativity from employees is rising in a world of rapid technological change. th p p th Due to the demanding nature of this course all practical and written aspects require students to use their own time both individually and in groups.
 Attending live performances and presenting work to public audiences is a part of Drama studies.
 This may require students to attend rehearsals and perform outside of normal school hours.
 Drama students are strongly recommended to attend theatre trips and workshops organized by the Creative Industries Faculty.
 These experiences will attract an additional user pays fee.
-Course outline Unit One: Share Students explore drama as a means to tell stories and share understandings of the human experience.
-Unit Two: Reflect Students explore the power of drama to reflect lived experience.
-Unit Three: Challenge Students explore how drama can be used to challenge our understandings of humanity over time.
-Unit Four: Transform Students explore how inherited theatrical traditions and key dramatic works of the past are used as a springboard for developing student's own artistic statements.
-Assessment Assessment types include: Project - direction, performance, dramatic concept 20-35% Performance 20% Examination - extended response 25%
+Course outline Unit One: Share • Students explore drama as a means to tell stories and share understandings of the human experience.
+U Unit Two: Reflect • Students explore the power of drama to reflect lived experience.
+U Unit Three: Challenge • Students explore how drama can be used to challenge our understandings of humanity over time.
+U Unit Four: Transform • Students explore how inherited theatrical traditions and key dramatic works of the past are used as a springboard for developing student's own artistic statements.
+Assessment A Assessment types include: • Dramatic concept - student as devisor 20%